 We have a few stories that will melt your heart.

 ILP has programs sprinkled all over the world — and while there are so many things every volunteer will experience (no matter where they are serving), our Romania program is just a bit different.
-Instead of teaching, volunteers in this location will be in the orphanage program here, loving the kids in the orphanage, spending crucial time with children in the respite care program, and helping others progress and adjust to a more home-like setting.
+Instead of teaching, volunteers in this location will be in the orphanage program here, loving the kids, spending crucial time with children with a range of disabilities, and helping others progress and adjust to a more home-like setting.
 There are many (many) ways to help in this location in particular.

 Wondering about what this ILP program is like?

-Learn more about what volunteering in an orphanage is all about.
+Learn more about what volunteering in an orphanage program is all about.

-The kids and orphanage children you’re working with range in ages and in health and ability.
+The children you’re working with range in ages and in health and ability.
 Some are completely bedridden and many have severe disabilities.
 Others need your encouragement and attention to do basic things like learning how to walk and play.

 Most volunteers know that they will be making a difference in the children's lives but often what volunteers may not realize is how much the kids will affect their own lives and teach them many lessons in return.
-While we hear dozens of stories every semester, we're going to highlight some stories and members from just a few volunteers to help give you a glimpse into this very special program:
+While we hear dozens of stories every semester, we're going to highlight some stories and memories from just a few volunteers to help give you a glimpse into this very special program:

 A Few About The Kids